High School to College Pathways

 The Oregon Legislature has entrusted the HECC with research and analysis on numerous higher education policy questions related to improving student pathways from high school to college.
 All final HECC reports to the Legislature can be found here.
 Information on the results of the 2017 Legislative Session are detailed here.
 Recent efforts:

 - With the passage of SB 207 (2017), public institutions of

 higher education in Oregon are given specific requirements related to the

 awarding of credit to students who take Advanced Placement (AP®) classes and

 - With the passage of SB 395 (2017), HECC will work with Department

 of Human Services (DHS) to annually report information related to foster

 children and former foster children in Oregon colleges and universities.

-graduation rates of students from each
+graduation rates for students by

 school district.
 HECC will then submit the information to the Department of